 Silver round section ring with a facetted stone in a tube setting.

 Summer School usually runs from late July into August.
-Projects yet to be designed, check back here after Winter term starts for updates.
+Projects yet to be set.

 On completion of the course students will have a good grasp of basic jewellery making techniques and can be confident enough to set up at home.
 Students intending to further their learning can enrol on to following term beginner course where they will be able to build on there acquired skills through a series of new projects.